-Here are answers to some of the frequently asked questions about the Lifeline Program:
+Here are answers to some of the frequently asked questions about Lifeline:

 Our goal is to give you the confidence to continue to live independently in your own home – doing things for yourself.
 We do this by ensuring that you know whenever you need help, it’s just a button push way.

 To call for help, you simply press the Personal Help Button you wear as a pendant or on a wristband.
 The Personal Help Button activates a small in-home communicator that automatically dials the Lifeline Response Center.
 Within seconds, your call will be answered by one of our caring, highly trained operators (we call them Lifeline Monitors).
 You will never be asked to talk to a machine.
 You might be calling to tell us you have a minor problem that only requires a neighbor to stop by – or you may need an ambulance.